antiless/cleanclip-vuepress/design-qa.md

 - Desktop and mobile layouts have no horizontal overflow.
 English, German, Japanese, Korean, and Arabic were visually checked as representative Latin, CJK, Hangul, and RTL states.
 - English and British English headlines use a restrained positive `0.01em` tracking value.
 At the mobile title size this resolves to `0.64px`, keeping “Share CleanClip.
 Keep 25%.” readable without making the poster feel loose.
 - Arabic keeps its RTL reading direction while the CleanClip product line remains LTR.
 At 1280px the copy and oversized rate retain a 12.8px gap.
+- The Chinese title and oversized decorative rate are separated at narrow-desktop widths.
+At the reported 992px CSS viewport, the original 37.2px overlap is replaced by a 32.3px gap without shrinking or reflowing the headline.
 - The CTA resolves to `https://cleanclip.theaffs.com/login`, opens in a new tab, and has a visible keyboard focus treatment.
 - All nine supported locales (`en`, `zh`, `ar`, `de`, `gb`, `jp`, `ko`, `se`, and `sk`) have a localized Affiliate route.
 Each locale footer points to its own route and shows the current 25% commission.
 - The Affiliate component has no observed runtime errors.
 The local dev server reports an existing template error in the unrelated `src/docs/cleanclip/mac/features/main-window-collection-lists.md`; the full production build completes successfully.